 - Potatoes and (best because they are a good source of beta-carotene) Sweet Potatoes

 - Vegan or Vegetarian types of dry kibble

-- Vegetables like broccoli, spinach, brussels sprouts, and carrots (some of our office dogs favorites, and also great source of beta-carotene)
+- What vegetables are good for dogs?
+Vegetables like broccoli, spinach, brussels sprouts, and carrots (some of our office dogs favorites, and also great source of beta-carotene)

 - Baby food that doesn’t contain onions, seasonings, or other items toxic to pets

 - Nutritional yeast and other nutritional supplements added to the food